 How Do I Charge iPad Pro 2018 Faster?

-- Make Full Use of the Adapter Coming with Your MacBook.
+- Make Full Use of the Adapter That Comes With Your MacBook.

 As I mentioned above, the time to full charge your iPad Pro is related to the capacity your charger supports.
 Usually the higher the power, the quicker your device will be charged.
 Since iPad Pro this year switched to USB-C port, it can be much convenient and cheaper to have a faster charging if you are an eco-chain member of Apple products.
 As known to all, Apple cut all the ports with a single USB-C in its MacBook, and now with USB-C iPad Pro, all the clusters can be rolled into one USB-C cable and USB-C charger.